Reducing Homelessness

 *Allow for up to 10% variance in the data between months due to the dynamic nature of individual movement.

-FOLLOW OUR PROGRESS FOR JANUARY 2024 - INDIVIDUALS
+FOLLOW OUR PROGRESS - 1st to 30th SEPTEMBER 2024 INDIVIDUALS

 Inflow